La La Land (Demi Lovato song): Live performances

 Lovato performed "Get Back" and "La La Land" at the Kids' Inaugural: "We Are the Future" event on January 19, 2009, in Washington D.C. at the Verizon Center.
 The event was held to celebrate the inauguration of Barack Obama as President of the United States.
 On April 7, 2009, Lovato performed "La La Land" on the eighth season of Dancing with the Stars.
 During the performance, Benji Schwimmer and Tori Smith danced along.
 Barrett wrote that "the frantic nature of both song and dance complemented each other quite nicely."
 On April 25, 2009, Lovato performed the song on the final episode of singing competition My Camp Rock (UK), where she also presented the award to the winner, Holly Hull.

-During the summer of 2008, Lovato performed the song in both the Warm Up Tour and the Jonas Brothers' Burnin' Up Tour, for the latter, she served as the opening act.
+During the summer of 2008, Lovato performed the song in both the Warm Up Tour and the Jonas Brothers' Burnin' Up Tour; for the latter, she served as the opening act.
 Later in 2009, the song was performed during the Summer Tour 2009.
 In 2010, she performed the song during her South American tour.
 Lovato also performed the song during her set at the Jonas Brothers Live in Concert World Tour 2010.
 Scott Mervis of Pittsburgh Post-Gazette wrote that Lovato performed a "high-energy, high-volume" version of the song.
 In September 2011, Lovato performed the song during the revue concert An Evening with Demi Lovato as part of a medley with "Get Back" and "Here We Go Again".
+"La La Land" was added to the regular set lists to the concert tours A Special Night with Demi Lovato in 2011 to 2013, the Neon Lights Tour in 2014, and the Holy Fvck Tour in 2022.